 Kopacz later that year, which gave us the opportunity to research it in

 variant with 26 letters on the keyboard (A-Z).
 The letter J

-is marked in red, probably as it is used to shift between letters and
+is marked in red, as it used instead of the (missing) SPACE character.

 At the time, Wanderer was one of the leading manufacturers of typewriters

-At the outbreak of the war, Siegmar-Schönau was a rather large industrial
+At the outbreak of WWII, Siegmar-Schönau was a large industrial city

-city in east Germany.
-Today, the former city is a suburb of Chemnitz (Germany).
+in the eastern part of Germany.
+Today, the former city 2 is a suburb of Chemnitz.

 The exterior of the SG-41 is quite different from the